evanwill/hist-454-2022/pages/metadata.md

 - Unique identifier for the record.
 Each record needs to have a unique one or it won't show up in the collection.
 It allows us to refer to the item in the collection.
 - Value must be all **lowercase** with no spaces or special characters.
 Underscores (`_`) and dashes (`-`) are okay; **slashes (`/`) should NOT be used in this field**.
-- For this project, please follow the convention of using `hist454` + your initials + the number of record created by you.
+- For this project, please follow the convention of using `hist454-` + your initials + the number of record created by you.
 - Examples:
-    - `hist454ew01`
+    - `hist454-ew01`
-    - `hist454ew02`
+    - `hist454-ew02`

 ### filename

 - The filename of your digitized object *or* the full link to your curated object's file download.
     - For digitized objects, the value must **exactly** match the filename you gave to your item, including the extension (which should be ".jpg" or ".pdf").
+Naming your files following the same convention as the "objectid" makes things easiest!
     - For curated objects from U of I collections, the value will be a full URL to the downloadable file.
 You can find this in our digital collections by copying the "Download" link from an individual item page.
 - Examples:
-    - digitized image: `hist454ew01.jpg`
+    - digitized image: `hist454-ew01.jpg`
-    - digitized document: `hist454ew02.pdf`
+    - digitized document: `hist454-ew02.pdf`
     - link to image: `https://digital.lib.uidaho.edu/digital/iiif/bar-stock/1147/full/max/0/default.jpg`

 ### title